Mascarita Sagrada (2007)

-Mascarita Sagrada is a Mexican Luchador enmascarado, or masked professional wrestler who works for Lucha Libre AAA World Wide's (AAA) Mini-Estrella division.
+Mascarita Sagrada is a Mexican professional wrestler who works for Lucha Libre AAA World Wide's (AAA) Mini-Estrella division.
 He is the third wrestler to work under the ring name "Mascarita Sagrada" for AAA, having used the name since 2007.
 Mascarita Sagrada's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Working in the Mini division does not automatically mean that he has dwarfism as several short wrestlers work in the "Mini" division, although at in this case it is clear that the wrestler under the mask is a dwarf.
 His name and outfit is patterned after popular luchador Mascara Sagrada and the name "Mascarita Sagrada" is Spanish for "Little Sacred Mask").